 - Identify target audience needs clearly.
 Here are some tips.

 - Mention specific, measurable benefits.
 The benefits of learning soft skills are hard to measure, but here is a tip: research your target audience, find out about their performance goals, and tie in the benefits with these.
-For instance, if your course wants to teach time management skills, point out benefits like reduction in the duration of meetings
+For instance, if your course wants to teach time management skills, point out benefits like a reduction in the duration of meetings

 - Evidence and examples: The art of persuasion is not just about seizing the learner by his throat and making him gulp down your teach.
-Present real-life scenarios, case studies, expert testimonials to make the learner appreciate the relevance of altering his behavior or cultivating a new habit.
+Present real-life scenarios, case studies, and expert testimonials to make the learner appreciate the relevance of altering his behavior or cultivating a new habit.
 Choose characters who match the demographic characteristics of most of your learners.
-Use examples to get them to see benefits of the new idea.
+Use examples to get them to see the benefits of the new idea.